- •

 Travel smart from Alicudi to Vulcano • Insider tips for your trip

-Parking: Parking is available near the ferry terminal in Alicudi, but spots can fill up quickly.
-Arrive early to secure your place.
+Parking: Parking is available at the Alicudi harbor, but spots can fill up quickly during peak seasons, so arrive early to secure your space.

 Visit our blog for more tips and ideas to make the most of your trip to Vulcano.